Context Adaptive Extended Chain Coding for Semantic Map Compression: Proposed Framework

 Fig.~\ref{fig:chain_code_examples} illustrates the proposed chain coding process for representative blobs.
 The left and right examples present the processing steps for a boundary blob and an inner blob, respectively, organized according to the rows shown at the bottom of the figure.
-Along the contour starting from the position marked by a circle, an ECC symbol is assigned to each directional edge.
+Along the contour starting from the position marked by a circle next to the blob position, an ECC symbol is assigned to each directional edge.
 During ECC symbol assignment, the corresponding rotation angles are recorded for subsequent derivation of both the RECC symbols and the self-reference used for context modeling.
+Finally, the contour ends at the map boundary for the boundary blob and ends at the contour starting position for the inner blob.

 The first symbol of the final chain code sequence is encoded directly using an ECC symbol.
-For each subsequent symbol, the current ECC symbol is first mapped to the corresponding position in the RECC layout (Fig.~\ref{fig:proposed_chain_code}(b)) and then rotated using the rotation angle recorded for the previously encoded symbol to obtain the final RECC symbol used for encoding.
-When encoding the second symbol, since no RECC symbol exists for the previous symbol (i.e., the initial ECC symbol), the self-reference represented in RECC is used as the first-order context.
+For each subsequent symbol, the current ECC symbol is rotated using the rotation angle recorded for the previously encoded symbol to obtain the final RECC symbol used for encoding.
+When encoding the second symbol, since no RECC symbol exists for the previous symbol, the self-reference is used as the first-order context.
 For all remaining symbols, the first-order context is derived from the RECC symbol of the immediately preceding symbol.
-The second-order context is derived from the self-reference RECC symbol corresponding to the second previous symbol whenever available.
+The second-order context is derived from the self-reference symbol corresponding to the second previous symbol whenever available.
 As a result, the maximum number of context tables for encoding each final symbol is $27 \times 9 = 243$.

-The first final symbol is encoded using arithmetic coding with equal probability.
+In addition, it is observed that the RECC symbols from 12 to 20 occur with relatively low frequency, as highlighted by the red box in Fig.~\ref{fig:proposed_chain_code}(b).
+To account for this behavior, 9 RECC available flags are introduced to signal the decoder whether the symbol is available, reducing the bitrate.